simgrid/simgrid/docs/source/Configuring_SimGrid.rst

  - **thread:** very slow factory using full featured, standard threads.
    They are slow but very standard.
 Some debuggers or profilers only work with this factory.
- - **java:** Java applications are virtualized onto java threads (that are regular system threads registered to the JVM)
  - **ucontext:** fast factory using System V contexts (Linux and FreeBSD only)
  - **boost:** This uses the `context implementation <http://www.boost.org/doc/libs/1_59_0/libs/context/doc/html/index.html>`_